nt2762004/RemainingUsefulLife-RULPredict/README.md

-# Battery RUL Prediction Project (English Version)
+# Battery RUL Prediction Project

 This project builds a Machine Learning system to predict the **Remaining Useful Life (RUL)** of Li-ion batteries based on charge/discharge cycle data.